HiTechGen/Ani2Cmd/README.md

 • <b>New</b> Loop mode:

-⇒ You can play video in loop by pressing 'L'
+⇒ You can play video in loop by pressing 'L' and to unloop it just press 'L' again.

 >Improvements